Organizing ideas in mind maps

 These limits generate the risk of forgetting, more precisely of not remembering: something is important and is in our memory, but we do not remember it at the moment when it would be appropriate or opportune.

-It is one thing to know, another to remember at the opportunity.
+It is one thing to know, another is to remember at the right opportunity.

-In addition, most of our information processing is subconscious; Typically, we learn to use later.
+In addition, most of our information processing is subconscious; typically, we learn something to then use it later.
 When we are learning, we have to process new information more consciously, and the limit for this is stricter.

-When this limit is exceeded, we enter the so-called overload, and from then on it is more difficult to process any novelty.
-Our teaching, as far as I know, does not work much on this aspect; I imagine you already have experiences of overload when attending classes.
+When this limit is exceeded, we enter so-called overload, and from then on it is more difficult to process any novelty.
+Education, as far as I know, doesn’t focus much on this aspect; I imagine you already have experiences of overload when attending classes.

 Options